benluiwj/Prof-dex/README.md

 The `/list` and `/show` functions are available to view the entries of the Profédex that have been inputted by the user.

+Profédex is currently not working as the Firebase is not enabled.

 ## Developement Setup
 > The setup section and related scripts are largely inspired by those of [Acquity](https://github.com/acquity/api).